ekuri/baxter_end_effector_control/README.md

-# ROS End Effector Teleoperation Control Pakage
+# ROS End Effector Teleoperation Control Package

 ## About
 To know what this pakage is, pleased refer to the wiki of this package: